viren2323/ExpenseTracker/README.md

 ## Overview

 The Expense Tracker Application is a full-stack web application designed to help users manage their personal finances.
 It allows users to add, update, delete, and view expenses, as well as get summaries of their spending habits.
-The application is built with a Java Spring Boot backend and an Angular frontend, and it is deployed on AWS Elastic Beanstalk with a MySQL database hosted on Amazon RDS.
+The application is built with a Java Spring Boot backend and an Angular frontend, and a MySQL database.

 ## Features